 Then, I raised my head to take a breath from all the munching and saw her.
 My jaw stopped moving, my eyes fixed, my sense of smell totally hijacked.

 I just dropped the gyro, stood up, and went towards her.
 She noticed me.
 Smiled.
 I smiled.
 Had ketchup on my white shirt.

 “I just… Had to come and ask you…hope you don’t mind…” I asked her with the alpha male gaze in my eyes, that I normally have.

 “Go ahead ketchup boy…ask.”

-It was one of those moments in life where your ego strips, your true self rises to the surface and you grab destiny in the moment.
+It was one of those moments in life where your ego strips, your true self rises to the surface and you grab destiny at the moment.

 After she told me it was bounty, I have lived happily ever after and started eating bounty ice cream after every gyro.
-No exeptions.
+No exceptions.

 So what’s it going to be?
-You gonna be Tommy and make your own movie regardless what the criticism is or be Columbus and think you landed in India?
+Are you gonna be Tommy and make your own movie regardless of what the criticism is or be Columbus and think you landed in India?